Fermion sign bounds theory in quantum Monte Carlo simulation: Conclusion and discussion

-{\it{Conclusion and Discussion.-}} Our {\it sign bounds theory} builds a direct connection between the sign problem at low temperature limit and properties of ground state on finite size quantum many-body systems.
-The average sign bounds depends on GSE and GSD of the original system and the reference system as shown in Eqs.~\eqref{eq:eqsignbounds1} and \eqref{eq:eqsignbounds2}.
-Based on these general observations, we further derive two corollaries, which are used to understand the average sign bounds changing with filling and demonstrate the algebraic scaling of average sign in a class of PSD models which have immediate relevance towards the quantum mori\'e materials.
+We bridge a connection between the sign problem and well-defined partition function properties of the target system and reference system in interactive quantum many-body problem.
+At low temperature, the sign bounds depends on GSE and GSD of the target system and the reference system.
+At finite temperature, a domain size argument based on symmetry is delivered.
+Our two corollaries give two groups of systems where reference systems ${|D|^2}$, ${|D|}$ can apply separately so that sign bounds theory can work.
+As applications of our two corollaries at low temperature limit, we demonstrate the algebraic scaling of average sign in a class of PSD models which have physical background with flat band quantum mori\'e materials.
+The sign bounds theory we proposed is a generic criteria that could help with finding new quantum many-body models that acquire the algebraic sign or mild exponential sign.